Some of the participants who have contributed to life on board Otra Vida …

 He´s an expert on electronic music, a capable sailor, and – so far – the only person to jump from the top of Otra Vida´s mast.

 Mixing spirituality, volunteering, mountains, and sailing, Kata travelled for 9 years in the Americas with just her backpack.
 She sailed on Otra Vida from Panama to Ecuador, and subsequently returned home to New Zealand via the South Pacific islands by sailboat.
+She also sailed with Otra Vida in Tonga in 2019.

 Born in India, growing up in Papua New Guinea, and living most of her life in Cairo, Prague, and various places in Asia, Wendy has a treasure trove of travel stories and a wide perspective on life.
 One is never bored in her company.